naga24/Legal-Text-Classifier/README.md

 ### Files

 1. The dataset is sourced from Kaggle.
-You can it download it here : https://www.kaggle.com/datasets/amohankumar/legal-text-classification-dataset/data and place it in the [data] folder
+You can it download it here : https://www.kaggle.com/datasets/amohankumar/legal-text-classification-dataset/data and place it in the data folder

 2. The trained model can be downloaded from here : https://drive.google.com/file/d/1XpNbgdUgXbwmj9_RMzuBJ6wyvMlsB49Q/view?usp=sharing .
-Place the trained model in [models] folder to test on a sample text in predict.py
+Place the trained model in models folder to test on a sample text in predict.py

 ## Usage

 ### Training

-To train the model, run the [train.py]:
+To train the model, run the train.py:

 ```bash
 python train.py